PacktPublishing/Minimal-CMake/ch11/part-2/README.md

 # ch11/part-2

-Show an example of adding warnings and  setup.
+Show an example of adding warnings and C/C++ conformance.